Home » Movies » The Lion King (1994)

 Film Music and Composer

-The film’s score was composed by Hans Zimmer, with songs written by Elton John and Tim Rice.
-Iconic songs include “Circle of Life,” “Hakuna Matata,” and “Can You Feel the Love Tonight.”
+The film’s score was composed by Hans Zimmer, while Elton John and Tim Rice wrote the songs.
+Classics include “Circle of Life,” “Hakuna Matata,” “Can You Feel the Love Tonight,” and “I Just Can’t Wait to Be King.”
+The soundtrack won both Academy Awards and Grammys.

 Awards and Nominations

-• Academy Awards: Best Original Score, Best Original Song (“Can You Feel the Love Tonight”)
+• Academy Awards (Oscars): Won Best Original Score (Hans Zimmer) and Best Original Song (“Can You Feel the Love Tonight”)

 Behind the Scenes Insights